 But if that’s not the case, reach out to the company that administers your retirement account and provide them with your final decree of divorce, and with your new beneficiary.

 - Contact the accountant or CPA who creates your tax returns.
-Let him or her know you are now divorced, and ask how it will affect you.
+Let him or her know you divorced and ask how it will affect you.
 If you do your own taxes, do an online search on the subject.

 - Do you have assets of considerable value?
-Meet with your financial adviser to make any changes you wish to make now you’re the only one making decisions about your money.
+Meet with your financial advisor to make any changes you wish to make now you’re the only one making decisions about your money.

 We can help if you live in Nevada and haven’t filed your divorce yet. https://nevadadivorce.org.